michaelmangelsdorf/Sonne8/README.md

 The CLIP signal restores the previously held value of G. Writing to G places the current value into a buffer register, before it is overwritten.
 G is the default address register upon reset.

+G Register and A Register (Memory Addressing):

+The G register and A register are both involved in memory addressing operations in the Sonne CPU.
+The G register holds a byte offset that, when combined with the frame value stored in the R register, forms the effective memory address for instruction fetches.

+An internal flag determines whether A or G is used as the byte offset during data access memory operations.
+SETA Instruction:
+The SETA instruction is used to set the internal flag to that the A register should be used as the byte offset during data access memory operations.
+The PULL instruction does this as a side-effect.

+When executing SETG or during a reset, the internal bit is flipped, indicating that G should be used as the byte offset during data access memory operations.
+This ensures that the byte offset is provided by the G register for memory addressing.
+By toggling the "AGToggle" hardware bit using instructions like SETA, PULL, SETG, and during reset, the Sonne CPU can determine whether the A or G register is

 ### R

 The R register holds the bank prefix of the 128 byte "row" region from 0-127 of the address space.
 Changing R switches all 128 bytes simultaneously by address mapping.